Skylake-dev/Notes/Computer Security/Computer Security.md

 ![buffer_overflow_scheme](assets/buffer_overflow_scheme.png)

 Now we need to decide what to put on the buffer to be executed.
 In this example we try to open a shell (which is why historically it is called shellcode) and close the program.
 In general we can put code to do [anything](http://shell-storm.org/shellcode/).
-To do this we use tha system call `execve` that we will invoke using and interrupt (`int 0x80` on Linux) after preparing its parameters.
+To do this we use the system call `execve` that we will invoke using an interrupt (`int 0x80` on Linux) after preparing its parameters.
 To obtain the assembly for the shellcode we first write the program in C and compile it.
 Then we disassemble it and pick the relevant parts.
 What we want to execute is this:

 ```C
 int main()